sofarsounds/backend-tech-test/Readme.md

  - We would like to see your journey, so please use your git commits to tell us a story
  - We love TDD so some kind of test suite is a plus, we don't need a full test suite but some tests covering the important logic would be better
  - If you'd like to show off your front-end knowledge, you could create a view that shows the videos that have been imported.
+ - If you can't achieve everything in the time, use the readme to tell us what you would do next.

 ## Deliverables